aufi/must-gather-rest-wrapper/README.md

-# Must-gather REST wrapper
+# Must-gather REST wrapper was moved to https://github.com/konveyor/forklift-must-gather-api

+This repository is in-active and code might be outdated.
+Check the https://github.com/konveyor/forklift-must-gather-api for up-to-date code.

+## Outdated below

 The wraper should provide HTTP API to allow trigger OpenShift must-gather (full or targeted) and provide output archive again via HTTP.

-Under initial development, if this will work well, it could be moved under Forklift organization.

 ## Usage